Best Time to Visit Kyrgyzstan (2026): Month by Month

 What is the rainiest month in Kyrgyzstan?

 April is the wettest month countrywide, with May close behind.
-Rain falls as heavy afternoon showers in the valleys and snow above 3,000m.
+Rain falls as heavy afternoon showers in the valleys and snow above 3,000 m.
 By late June precipitation drops sharply, and July–September are the driest, most stable months in the mountains.

 Is winter a good time to visit Kyrgyzstan?